connecthusen/assignment/API Integration/README.md

 - **Unified interface** — `multi_api_query.py` lets you switch providers or compare all at once
 - **Graceful error handling** — all scripts catch and report API errors without crashing
 - **Environment variable security** — zero hardcoded API keys anywhere in the codebase
-- **Side-by-side comparison** — BONUS mode queries all providers and prints results together
+- **Side-by-side comparison** — queries all providers and prints results together

 ---